Bruises

 How do I treat a bruise?

-Put ice on the bruise as soon as possible.
-This will constrict the blood vessels and minimize the bleeding under the skin.
+• Apply ice as soon as possible to constrict blood vessels and limit bleeding under the skin.

-For pain, use only Tylenol (acetaminophen).
-Both ibuprofen and aspirin can make bruises worse.
+• For pain, use Tylenol (acetaminophen).
+Avoid ibuprofen and aspirin since they can worsen bruising.

 How do I prevent bruises?

-The best way to prevent bruises is to keep your skin healthy and your dermis as thick as possible:
+The key to preventing bruises is keeping your skin and dermis healthy:

 What if my bruises aren’t getting better?

-If you bruise easily, it would be good to check with your primary care doctor to discuss reasons for the bruising.
+If you bruise easily or your bruises aren’t healing, check with your primary care doctor to rule out underlying causes.
 If you have a lot of sun damage and are bruising, look for a board-certified dermatologist in your area to check them.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER